igl-myrick/text-analyzer/README.md

 numberOfOccurrencesInText(word, text);
 Expected Output: 3

+Test: "If an empty string is passed in as a word, it should return 0."

+Describe: filterOffensiveWords()

 Test: "It should filter out words based on a filter list."
 Code: filterOffensiveWords("test sentence zoinks") Expected output: "test sentence"